100%

 The main component of cork is suberin, a mixture of organic acids that coat the walls of the cork cells, preventing the passage of water and of gases.
 The properties of suberin are notable: it is practically infusible and is insoluble in water, alcohol, ether, chloroform, concentrated sulphuric acid, hydrochloric acid, etc.

-Each cell is shaped like a tiny pentagonal or hexagonal prism, the height of which is no more than 40 to 50 micrometres (= thousands of a millimetres).
-The smallest cells measure 20 or as little as 10 micrometres.
+The cells grouped in a characteristic alveolar structure are the essence that defines cork.
 Whatever their size, all the cells are filled with a mixture of gases similar to air.
 Around 60% of a plank of cork is composed of gaseous elements, which explains its extraordinary lightness.
 The combination of these small cushions of air make cork so remarkably compressible.
 At the same time, suberin makes the walls of the cork cells impermeable and therefore airtight.
 The gas they contain cannot escape, which is the reason for the elasticity of the tissue and also its low thermal conductivity.
 It also has an average density of about 200 kg/m3.

 Intrinsic Properties